 Treatments should number 12 to 30 treatments and should last about 30 minutes.
 This amounts to a total of no more than 15 hours of decompression time.
 This is not a long time to treat the discs, which have slowly degenerated over the course of decades.
 Don't be short-sighted about the treatment time.
 You must comply with the physiologic dictates of the spinal disc.

 Craig Castanet, D.C. is a chiropractor in atlanta with 24 years experience.
 He has worked with an orthopedist, several physical medicine physicians, physical therapists and a neurosurgeon and has participated in the treatment of 37,000 patients.
 Visit him at www.backstrong.net or call his office at 770-908-0740.

-*This information is from an external source (Backstrong).
+(i)Source/Reference: Backstrong.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.

 - 1 - Scoliosis Spinal Curve Braces Prevent Progression and Surgery : American Academy of Orthopaedic Surgeons (2016/01/11)

 - 2 - Link Between Diet and Back Pain : Rensselaer Polytechnic Institute (2016/08/24)

 - 3 - Scoliosis Information: Causes, Diagnosis and Treatment Options : Thomas C. Weiss (2010/07/24)

 - 4 - Getting Rid of Morning Back Pain : Gail McGonigal (2011/01/03)

 - 5 - Surgical or Non-surgical Treatment for Spinal Stenosis : Wolters Kluwer Health (2015/01/11)